xzrvr/G15Arch/README.md

 git clone https://aur.archlinux.org/plymouth-git.git
 makepkg -is
 ```
+or get a aur manager such as yay or paru

 Now modify the Hooks for the Initramfs, Plymouth must be right after "base udev".
 Delete encrypt hook, it will be replaced by plymouth-encrypt